rheaawesome/asij-college-profile-assitance/README.md

-# asij-college-profile-assitance
+# student-activity-reccomender
-For 2026 Hackathon, Rhea Manda and Misha Yamamoto present a College Profile Screener for ASIJ students.
+For 2026 Hackathon, Rhea Manda and Misha Yamamoto present a Student Activity Reccomender for ASIJ students.